 No single food contains all of the vitamins and minerals we need and, therefore, a balanced and varied diet is necessary for an adequate intake of all micronutrients.

-Micronutrients that are free floating in your blood and exist outside the cells, determined in plasma are called extracellular micronutrients.
+Micronutrients that are free floating in your blood and exist outside the cells, determined in serum are called extracellular micronutrients.

 Your genetics, aging, lifestyle, chronic illness, and medications all affect your cellular nutrient absorption.
 The intracellular portion of Vibrant’s micronutrient test takes all the above factors into consideration to identify your cellular nutrient absorption status.
 This test can reveal a person’s functional nutritional status over a much longer time (4-6 months) than extracellular testing.

 Role of Micro-

 Almost every physiological function in your body requires micronutrients to function optimally.
 Vitamin, minerals and anti-oxidants play a key role in:

 - Reducing systemic inflammation.

 - Maintaining a healthy hormonal balance (i.e. thyroid, sex hormones, adrenal hormones, neurotransmitters/brain hormones, etc.).